sunsided/opencv-cartoon-effect/README.md

 This, of course, also only works with proper tuning of the parameters.

 Here's the input image and the produced result for comparison.
-An alternative faux-CMYK half-toning step was added; to play around with that, run the code with `--features=halftone`.
+An alternative print-like faux-CMYK half-toning step was added using the [rotated-grid](https://github.com/sunsided/rotated-grid) crate;
+to play around with that, simply run the code with `--features=halftone`.

 | Input               | Output                       | Halftoned                 |
 |---------------------|------------------------------|---------------------------|